DesmetQuentin/pyseasters/docs/user_guide/rain_gauge.rst

 * ``data`` shows for each station across columns a time series of its precipitation data across a time axis in index that is shared for all stations (using ``NaN`` to fill the blanks).
-The DataFrame has one attribute "units" which contains unit information, in this case, "mm/day".
+The DataFrame has two attributes: "name", containing the standard variable name for the data, here "Precipitation", and "units" which contains unit information, in this case, "mm".

 * ``metadata`` contains station metadata for all the stations in ``data.columns``.
   This includes "lat" and "lon" for latitude and longitude, respectively, "elevation"